Pinarayi: Geography

 Pinarayi is 18 km from the district headquarters Kannur.
 The nearest town and railway station is Thalassery which is 9 km away.
 The village is surrounded by rivers on three sides, and the remaining boundaries consist of five panchayats: Kadirur, Dharmadom, Peralasseri, Vengad, Kottayam and Eranholi.
-The Arabian sea is just 5 km away.
-For administrational purposes the panchayat is divided into two villages Eruvatty and Pinarayi.
+The Arabian Sea is just 5 km away.
+For administrational purposes the panchayat is divided into two villages Eruvatti and Pinarayi.
 Pinarayi consists of 19 wards and almost all wards contains one or more primary schools.

 History

 In the 1920s peasant and teachers organizations were strong in this village and there was widespread support for the freedom movement.
 As a part of the independence struggle, a boycott of foreign clothes was conducted in 1930, its leaders being AKG, AK Sankaran Nambiar, Kacherikkandi Chathukkutty and Thattari Kunhiraman.
-In 1938 seven thousand peasants marched from Pinarayi to Kottayam Kovilakam for reducing varam and pattam (rent paid by peasants to landlords).
+In 1938, seven thousand peasants marched from Pinarayi to Kottayam Kovilakam for reducing varam and pattam (rent paid by peasants to landlords).
 The population of Pinarayi during that time was around 10,000.
 This was considered as the first instance of unified mass movement against landlordism.
 NE Balaram, NE Nanu, AK Gopalan, Kundancheri Kunhiraman master, Pandyala Gopalan Master, Pinarayi Krishnan master and TV Govindan Nair were the leaders.

 Pinarayi is considered as a CPI(M) bastion after the division of CPI in 1964, and the first meeting of the Communist party of India was held at a place called Paraparam in Pinarayi and communist party formally constituted in this meeting.
-Pinarayi Vijayan, the former State Secretary of Communist Party of India (Marxist) and the chief minister elect in May 2016, is a native of this village, and he is usually simply referred to by his village name Pinarayi.
+Pinarayi Vijayan, the current Chief Minister of Kerala and the former State Secretary of Communist Party of India (Marxist) is a native of this village, and he is usually simply referred to by his village name Pinarayi.